 The Northeast might be known for its fall foliage, but you can find road trip-worthy displays of color far west of the Adirondacks and the Blue Ridge Mountains.

-Fodors’ top 10 recommendations last autumn included New Mexico’s Enchanted Circle, for example.
-The travel guide publisher says this looping byway, which covers some 80 miles, has become a pilgrimage for aspen aficionados this time of year:
+Check out north-central New Mexico’s Enchanted Circle, for example.
+This looping byway, which covers some 80 miles and passes through the city of Taos, has become a pilgrimage for aspen aficionados this time of year.

 8. Tioga Road/Big Oak Flat Road — California